History of Dedham, Massachusetts, 1635–1699: Landing and first settlement

 The Algonquians living in the area called the place Tiot, which means "land surrounded by water."
+Many of them had died prior to the settlers arrival due to disease contracted by contact with English settlers.
+The area near Wigwam Pond, however, was still a seasonal site for the local tribe, however.
+The settlers were not looking to establish wide tracks of land, however.
+They were looking to recreate an English country village, and believed that with a compact settlement and hundreds of acres of land, a peaceful co-existence with the native peoples was possible.

 Dedham was settled in the summer of 1636 by "about thirty families excised from the broad ranks of the English middle classes," largely from Yorkshire and East Anglia.
 Only five signers of the covenant were university graduates, but many more would be called upon to serve the town, the church, and the colony.
 As Puritans, they came to Massachusetts in order to live and worship as they pleased.